Skip to content

 The model is based on two main observations:

-1. The hourly clipping loss is always inferior to the sub-hourly clipping loss, and can always be evaluated via the surface above or below the clipping threshold in the MPP time series plot.
+1. The hourly clipping loss is always lower than the sub-hourly clipping loss, and can always be evaluated as the area above or below the clipping threshold in the MPP time series plot.

 Based on these two points, it is possible to easily approximate the missing loss using few coefficients for each hour, extracted from the sub-hourly data.